So I'm riding Riley once or twice a week, in my trainer's saddle. I love riding Ri-Ri, and I love that saddle.

 I can use the trainer's for now but ultimately I may want to find a used version of her saddle.
 I'm starting to look around, on Ebay, Craigslist, and in local tack shops.

-I give high priority to finding a credible seller.
+Scammers love the Net I give high priority to finding a credible seller.
 Who would set up a scam using a dressage saddle as bait???
 Yet I ran across what I'm pretty sure is a scam.
 Take a look at these two ads (click to enlarge).

 Gibson, TN ad